drxnch/device-stm32/README.md

 Once the firmware is flashed and the device is powered on, it will initialise automatically.

-The UI Pages Follow the following Structure:
+The UI has been designed to be intuitively navigable, as follows:

 ```
 device-